Positive-Future/positive-future.github.io/content/laureates/en/2021/The Reconciliation of Knoll.md

 category: ''
 type: novel
 edition: '2021'
-laureate-title: The Reconciliation of Knoll
+title: The Reconciliation of Knoll
 description: ''
 jury: 'Erik Overland: "When I first read the short story The Reconciliation of Knoll, I was reflecting, should I read it through my lense as a futurist or through my